georgschweflinghaus/moinmoin-eKladde/README.md

 =================

 A simple [MoinMoin][] theme based on memodump which features [Bootstrap 5][].
-Adapted to Bootstrap 5 including icons.
+Adapted to Bootstrap 5 including Bootstrap icons.
+Featuring add sub page form.
-Improved textual edit mode.
+Featuring improved textual edit mode.

 You can create your own sidebar by creating a page called `SideBar`.